View products that this article applies to.

 You may need to reformat and repartition your hard disk if:

-You have to install each operating system on a separate volume of your computer so that each installation can retain its own files and configuration information.
+| You have only one volume.
+You have to install each operating system on a separate volume of your computer so that each installation can retain its own files and configuration information. |

-The boot partition is not formatted with the correct file system:
+| The boot partition is not formatted with

 The following table lists the supported file systems for Microsoft operating systems: